Ironjanowar/doofinder_challenge/README.md

 When a new client joins the server will assign an identifier to that client and send the current room state.

+# Usage

+To deploy the web server execute the script `./deploy.sh`, it should create a release and start it.
+To stop the process execute `./stop.sh`

+If this does not work start the aplication in dev with:
+ - `make deps`
+ - `make compile`
+ - `make iex`

 # Implementation

 To create the web server I have used Phoenix Framework from Elixir, this framework offers websockets and the possibility to serve static HTML directly.